Wheelchair campaigner's long roll to London Olympics

-MALI POZAREVAC, Serbia (Reuters) - Left without the use of both legs after a car struck him in 1996, Mile Stojkoski turned to sport as his rehabilitation -- table-tennis, target-shooting, kayaking, gymnastics, swimming.
+MALI POZAREVAC, Serbia, March 30 (Reuters) - Left without the use of both legs after a car struck him in 1996, Mile Stojkoski turned to sport as his rehabilitation -- table-tennis, target-shooting, kayaking, gymnastics, swimming.

 But the former administrative clerk’s signature discipline became his long-distance wheelchair “marathons” which he undertakes to raise awareness about the plight of disabled people in the Balkans, where they are marginalised and often stigmatised.